The Vice-Admiral Kulakov was one of three Navy vessels that took part in this year's Northern Fleet Arctic expedition.

 Russia is developing a fleet of naval icebreakers.
 But none of them took part in the Northern Fleet's expedition that this fall experienced great difficulties in navigating across the Northern Sea Route.

 Three vessels from Russia's Northern Fleet in early August set out from the Kola Bay with course for icy Arctic waters.
-The two destroyers and an oil tanker sailed more than 11,000 nautical miles across the whole Northern Sea Route before they returned to base about 2,5 months later.
+A destroyer, a landing ship and an oil tanker sailed more than 11,000 nautical miles across the whole Northern Sea Route before they returned to base about 2,5 months later.

 It was the longest and most comprehensive Arctic voyage of the kind ever for the Northern Fleet, Vice-Admiral and Deputy Commander of the Northern Fleet Oleg Golubyev says in an interview to military newspaper Na Strazhe Zapolyarya.